Best Crypto Cards in Paraguay (2026)

 Personal Income Tax (IRP)

-The Impuesto a la Renta Personal (IRP) applies to individuals at two rates: 8% on taxable income between PYG 120 million and PYG 150 million (approximately $15,500-19,400), and 10% above PYG 150 million.
+The Impuesto a la Renta Personal (IRP) applies to individuals at rates published by the DNIT: 8% on rentas y ganancias del capital, while IRP personal-service income uses 8%, 9%, and 10% bands.
 Income below PYG 120 million (approximately $15,500) is exempt.
-Capital gains from the disposal of movable property (which likely includes crypto) fall under IRP.

 This high exemption threshold is the key fact for most Paraguayan crypto card users.
-A person earning PYG 100 million annually ($12,900) and using a crypto card for spending could realize significant crypto gains before reaching the IRP threshold.
+A person earning PYG 100 million annually ($12,900) and using a crypto card for spending could realize large crypto gains before reaching the IRP threshold.
 Only income from all sources combined above PYG 120 million triggers IRP.

 Example: You earned PYG 80 million from employment.
 You realized PYG 30 million in crypto gains through card spending.
 Total = PYG 110 million.
 This is below the PYG 120 million threshold: zero IRP owed.
 If your total reached PYG 140 million, the taxable amount is PYG 20 million (140M - 120M), taxed at 8% = PYG 1.6 million ($206).